keysafe-protocol/documents/README.md

 __Customer custody__

-Unilogin's customers also include asset hosting platforms that maintain their own clusters.
+Unilogin's customers also include asset hosting platforms that maintain their clusters.
 DAuth technology can help these customers expand the way their users can control their assets and improve the usability and security of their systems.
 Such customers tend to prefer to use their clusters on which to deploy the Unilogin DAuth module.

 ![Customer Custody](https://github.com/keysafe-protocol/documents/blob/main/pictures/customercustody.png?raw=true)